On the computation of $\pi$-flat outputs for differential-delay systems: Introduction

+A typical example of such systems is given by: \begin{ex} where the state $x\triangleq (x_{1},x_{2})$ is 2 dimensional, the control $u$ is scalar, and the function $a$ is \emph{meromorphic}\footnote{rational fraction of analytic functions} with respect to time.
+Here, the matrices $A$ and $B$ are given by

+\end{ex} Our aim in this paper is to extend existing results on the notion of flatness, to such systems, namely the class of linear time-varying differential delay systems with meromorphic time dependence, and to use this property for motion planning.

+Let us briefly sketch a historical overview of the concepts of differential flatness, freeness, $\pi$-freeness and $\pi$-flatness.

-Differential flatness, roughly speaking, means that all the variables of an under-determined system of ordinary differential equations can be expressed as functions of a particular output, called flat output, and a finite number of its successive time derivatives (\cite{Martin_92,Fliess_95,Fliess_99}, see also \cite{Ramirez_04,Levine_09,Levine_11} and the references therein).
+For ordinary differential systems (without delays) \emph{differential flatness}, roughly speaking, means that all the variables of an under-determined set of ordinary differential equations can be expressed as functions of a particular output, called \emph{flat output}, and a finite number of its successive time derivatives (\cite{Martin_92,Fliess_95,Fliess_99}, see also \cite{Ramirez_04,Levine_09,Levine_11} and the references therein).
+In the particular case of \emph{linear} differential systems, relations with the behavioral approach of \cite{Polderman_98}, or more precisely with \emph{latent variables} of \emph{observable image representations} \cite{Trentelman_04} have been established (see also \cite{Zerz_06}).
+In this case, differential flatness is equivalent to the \emph{freeness} of the so-called \emph{system module} \cite{Fliess_90,Fliess_92}, which characterizes the system \emph{controllability}.

-For time-delay systems and more general classes of infinite-dimensional systems, extensions of this concept have been proposed and thoroughly discussed in \cite{Mounier_95,Fliess_96,Petit_00,Rudolph_03}.
-In a linear context, relations with the notion of system parameterization \cite{Pommaret_99,Pommaret_01} and, in the behavioral approach of \cite{Polderman_98}, with \emph{latent variables} of \emph{observable image representations} \cite{Trentelman_04}, have been established.
-Other theoretic approaches have been proposed e.g. in \cite{Rocha_97,Chyzak_05}.
+For \emph{linear time-invariant differential delay systems} and more general classes of infinite-dimensional systems, only the concepts of \emph{freeness}, with several variants such as torsion freeness, projective freeness and $\pi$-freeness, have been proposed and thoroughly discussed in \cite{Mounier_95,Fliess_96,Rudolph_03,Chyzak_05,Chyzak_07}, without explicit reference to the notion of flatness.
+To the authors knowledge, the first explicit appearance, in this context, of the notion of $\pi$-flatness, and in fact, to be more precise, of $\delta$-flatness, is in \cite{Petit_97,Petit_00}.
+Then, circumventing serious algebraic obstructions recalled in Section~\ref{sys:sec}, the notion of freeness has been extended by \cite{Chyzak_05,Chyzak_07, Robertz_14} to the context of linear time-varying differential-delay systems with polynomial time dependence.
+For linear infinite-dimensional systems, relations with the notion of system parameterization are discussed in \cite{Pommaret_99,Pommaret_01} and, with the behavioral approach, in \cite{Rocha_97}.
 Interesting control applications of linear differential-delay systems may be found in \cite{Mounier_95,Petit_00,Rudolph_03}.

 Characterizing differential flatness and flat outputs has been an active topic since the beginning of this theory.
 The interested reader may find a historical perspective of this question in \cite{Levine_09,Levine_11}.
 Constructive algorithms, relying on standard computer algebra environments, may be found e.g. in \cite{Antritter_08,Antritter_10} for nonlinear finite-dimensional systems, or \cite{Antritter_11,Chyzak_04} for linear systems over Ore algebras.